ArtisanMobile/devdocs/_posts/2014-07-18-android-hybrid-sdk.md

 Remove all items from the cart without marking it as abandoned or checked out.
 {% highlight javascript %}
 emptyCart();
 {% endhighlight %}

-### getPurchaseWorkflowManagerInstance
-Use the static methods on this class rather than this instance.
-{% highlight javascript %}
-getPurchaseWorkflowManagerInstance();
-{% endhighlight %}

 ### productViewed